-The principal dentist and practice manager were responsible of the day to day running of the practice and the principal dentist had overall responsibility for the running of the service.
+The principal dentist and practice manager were responsible for the day to day running of the practice and the principal dentist had overall responsibility for the running of the service.
 Staff knew the management arrangements and their roles and responsibilities.
-Staff held lead roles included fire safety, infection control, health and safety and first aid.